-The Vision Built Steel Frame Building System must designed with the required boarding specification to meet the minimum requirements of Table A1 of TGD B 2017 Volume II of the Building Regulations for purpose class 1(a), 1(b) & 1(d), to meet the minimum requirements of Table A1 and Table A2 of TGD B 2006 of the Building Regulations for all other purpose classes to which this certificate applies, and any other building specific structural fire performance requirements.
+The Vision Built Steel Frame Building System must he designed with the required boarding specification to meet the minimum requirements of Table A1 of TGD B 2017 Volume II of the Building Regulations 1997 to 2017 for purpose class 1(a), 1(b) & 1(d), to meet the minimum requirements of Table A1 and Table A2 of TGD B 2006 of the Building Regulations 1997 to 2017 for all other purpose classes to which this certificate applies, and any other building specific structural fire performance requirements.
 Table 4 of this Certificate provides a table of tested fire results which provide a variety of boarding specifications and their associated fire resistance performance that will have its stability maintained for the minimum required period in the event of fire.